furball514/TheMoneroPug/README.md

 * Small download
 * See price/volume in both BTC and USD
 * See price/volume from different exchanges
-* See the latest Bitcointalk.org, r/monero, r/xmrtrader, monero.stackexchange post.
+* See the latest Bitcointalk.org, r/monero, r/xmrtrader, monero.stackexchange, Poloniex trollbox post.

 **Coming up in versions 1.1.0 and higher.**